vincent-octo/liris-kt/knowledge-transfer.md

         semaphore.close()
 ```

-[//]: # (TODO explain the little extra stuff of lock() ?)
+There are two code blocks that I didn't mention yet :

+- The first one is the first [`if` block](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/lock.py#L85-L86).
+Its purpose is to set a timeout value for the lock.

+- The second one is the second [`if` block](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/lock.py#L88-L91).
+We check if the thread that asks for the lock is a re-entering thread.
+This happens for example when one deletes a trace: we lock the base via [`InBase.delete`](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/base.py#L135), but the call to [`super()`](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/base.py#L136) leads to a call to [`edit()`](https://github.com/ktbs/ktbs/blob/7a1e53cf3e7710c76ecad1b0814220e5e3c8b727/lib/ktbs/engine/lock.py#L130) that also wants to lock the base.
+It is safe to let it bypass the lock at this point because it already locked the ressource upper in the call stack.
+That what's we do with this `if` block.

 #### Using the lock ####
-[//]: # (TODO explain OOP architecture and how locks work with that)
 The lock mechanism is provided as a mixin class [`WithLockMixin`][ktbs-source-withlockmixin].
 This means that every class that has `WithLockMixin` has a parent will be able to use the locking mechanism.
 This is the case for the classes [`KtbsRoot`][ktbs-source-ktbsroot] and [`Base`][ktbs-source-base] that inherits `WithLockMixin` as their *first* parent.

 As you can see in the `WithLockMixin` class, we have implemented the methods: `edit`, `post_grah`, `delete`.
 The classes `KtbsRoot` and `Base` already had those methods from other class inheritance.
-What we wanted to do is wrap these existing methods in a `lock` context.
-We used the concept of [context][py-doc-context] in Python.
+What we wanted to do is wrap these existing methods inside a `lock`.
+We used the concept of [context][py-doc-context] in Python to do this.
 The idea is that you have a function, called a *context manager*, that will encapsulate some code and you want to do things before and/or after the code.
 If we decorate a function with `@contextmanager` then we can run the encapsulated code with a `yield` statement:

 ```python
 @contextmanager